ACloudGuru-Resources/az-500/security-alerts/README.md

 To be used in conjunction with the AZ-500 Azure Security Technologies course on A Cloud Guru.

 ## Pre-requisites
+* Completion of Security Center Lab
-* Completion of Log Analytics Lab
+* Completion of Update Management Lab

 ## Requirements
 * Windows 10 or MacOS

 ## Instructions

-### Enable Security Center
+### Check Security Center is set to Standard tier
-* In the Azure Portal, Security Center, Getting Started, Enable
+* In the Azure Portal, Security Center, Pricing and Settings, check standard tier is selected

 ### Configure data collection
 * Security Center, Pricing and Settings, Data Collection
-* Use same Log Analytics Workspace as in Log Analytics Lab
+* Check the same Log Analytics Workspace is used in Update Management lab
 * At Windows Security Events, select All Events

-### Set email notifications
+### Check email notifications
 * Security Center, Pricing and Settings, Email notifications
-* Enter details
+* Check details are correct

 ### Ensure Windows virtual machine is connected
 * Security Center, Compute & Apps